 You don’t have to be a guest to dine, play a round of golf or try pursuits such as falconry at the AAA Four Diamond Rated Equinox Golf Resort & Spa, an anchor in the area since it was built in 1769.
 There are five on-site restaurants to choose from, like the elegant Colonnade overlooking Mount Equinox.
 And on a nice night, you don’t want to miss out on relaxing beside the open-air fire pit with a glass of wine while sampling cheese and chocolate truffles at Falcon Bar.

 Northshire Bookstore is a delightful independent shop that is certainly one of the most charming things to do in Manchester, Vt.
 The staff will happily spend time helping you choose a book or leave you alone to discover one on your own.
 They have a number of author presentations and events throughout the week to enjoy as well.

 Vermont is known for its delicious cheeses.
-Sample local cheese to your heart’s content at The Cheese House in nearby Arlington, which stocks Vermont Cheddar and specialty cheeses, as well and maple syrup and gift boxes.
+Sample local cheese to your heart’s content.
 Vermont is also famous for its maple syrup, so don’t forget to stock up and bring a few bottles home as souvenirs.